-Most servers use trays or rails to mount the tape drive.
-For some servers, no tray or rails are required.
-Devices simply slide into the computer's chassis and are fixed with screws.
+Most systems use trays or rails to mount the tape drive.
+For some systems, no tray or rails are required.
+Devices simply slide into the system's chassis and are fixed with screws.

 Installing the Drive - Step-By-Step Instructions